webix-hub/docs/data/api/obj/customprint.md

-Creates custom HTML during printing for widgets that are not fully rendered in the workflow
+{{memo Creates custom HTML during printing for widgets that are not fully rendered in the workflow}}